-Fast forward 100 years and we enter a completely new world.
-If our great great great grandparents would see us they would be proud.
-Little did they know, that in our hunger for more and better, we have created a monster that is untamable.
-You can get anything you want, become whoever you please, the options are endless.
+Fast forward a hundred years, and we enter an entirely new world.
+If our great great great grandparents saw us, they would be proud.
+Little did they know that in our hunger for more and better, we’ve created an untamable monster.
+You can get anything you want and become whoever you please; the options are endless.
 And here is where shit has hit the fan.
 We are online 24/7 and advertisement knows this.

-The fight isn’t for our money anymore, it is for our attention.
-With targetted adds and zillion ways to reach you, we get buried with information that appeals to us.
-Everything is cool, I want it all, I need more hours in my days to keep up!
+The fight isn’t for our money anymore; it’s for our attention.
+With targetted adds and zillion ways to reach us, we get buried with information that appeals to us.
+Everything is cool and we want it all.
+We need more hours a day just to keep up!
 And this is just the information that is advertised to us 24/7.
-Not on television commercials during breaks or small adds in the newspaper, no, 24-fucking-7.
+Not only on television commercials during breaks or small adds in the newspaper, no, 24-fucking-7.
 No wonder ADHD and other attention problems are at an all-time high.

 With advertisements out of the way, we arrive at the real problem: Having unlimited options for our lives.
-Shit, sign me up!
-Who doesn’t want endless options?
+Who doesn’t want endless possibilities?
 But when options become endless, things become complicated.
-The buffet line is just too long and we freeze, we enter the lizard brain.
+The buffet line is just too long, and we freeze, we enter the lizard brain.
 Small kids can even choose which gender they want to be.
-I’m not getting into a gender discussion, but imagine getting such choices at that young age.
+Imagine getting such choices at that young age.
 My choice at that age was which marbles to bring to school.

-The problem isn’t really to choose what you like.
-The problem is that when you choose one thing, you miss out on all the other things you could do, and so we just stand there.
-If our passion keeps switching, how can you follow it?
-Then there is the constant pressure of having to achieve big things.
-The choice becomes even harder when you look around and everyone looks like they have the best life in the world.
+The problem isn’t really to choose what we like.
+The problem is that when we choose one thing, we miss out on all the other things we could do, and so we just stand there.
+If our passion keeps switching, how can we follow it?
+There’s also the constant pressure of having to achieve big things.
+The choice becomes even harder when we look around, and everyone looks like they have the best life in the world.
 We see the overnight successes, the Instagram wonders, the perfect Facebook videos, the world travelers.

 The deep work before passion

 Maybe you love music, but that doesn’t make you passionate about making music.
 Go through the full process, the lonely days behind a computer screen, the writer’s block, the broke days, the rejections, the disappointment.
-Endure that and then tell me if you are really passionate about it.
+Endure that, and then tell me if you are really passionate about making music.

-Reaching a state of flow, where you reach a deeper level of yourself, only comes as a bonus when you put in hours of really focused, undisturbed work.
-It’s like the runner’s high marathon runners get after X distance of putting in the work.
-With all distractions going on 24/7 very few work on a deeper level and this creates an opportunity for those who do.
-Being able to really do the deep work creates results others in the distracted dimension can’t grasp.
+Reaching a state of flow, where you enter a deeper level of yourself, only comes as a bonus when you put in hours of really focused, undisturbed work.
+It’s like the runner’s high marathon runners get after a certain distance of putting in the work.
+With all distractions going on 24/7, very few people work on a deeper level, and this creates an opportunity for those who do.
+Being able to really do the deep work creates results, others in the distracted dimension can’t grasp.

 The obvious answer that comes to mind is multitasking, which is bullshit.
-Multitasking on four things is just doing each of them with 25% effort.
+Multitasking on four things is just doing each of them with a 25% effort.
 It becomes a long drag where you try to keep all the balls in the air.
-Maybe they won’t fall, but you won’t be able to pitch a great ball.
-Try watching a movie and have a conversation on your phone, you can’t do it.
-You will understand the basic storyline of the movie, but every second you are in the conversation, you miss the movie.
-In the old days, a conversation went a bit like this: You make an appointment, meet each other, have a full hour of attention for each other, drink some coffee, have a few laughs, shake hands and you leave, done.
+Maybe they won’t fall, but you won’t be able to throw a great ball either.

 When the deep work is put in, it still remains a struggle.
 The process is the process, and it should be embraced.
 There’s no good without the bad, no beauty without ugliness.
-If you get something for free you will value it less than when you have some skin in the game.
-Same goes for learning something.
-Spend sweat equity and when you reach your destination, the rewards are bigger.
+If you get something for free, you will value it less as when you have some skin in the game.
+The same goes for learning something.
+Spend sweat equity, and when you reach your destination, the rewards are more significant.
 This is why spoiled kids are never satisfied.
-When you start respecting the process, you will create a certain love for the journey.
+When you start respecting the process and the struggle, you’ll create a particular love for the journey.

-You know what lies ahead.
 There’s a bright day after the dark night.
 We have to walk through the desert to reach the ocean.
 The idea of the ocean gets people through the desert.
-If you get to the desert, and say “I don’t like sand’ and go back, you will never reach a single ocean in your life.
+If you get to the desert and say, “I don’t like sand’ and go back, you’ll never reach a single ocean in your life.
 Just a life where you saw a lot of sand.